 What is "Privacy Shield" and how is that related to GDPR?

 The Privacy Shield, as stated at https://www.privacyshield.gov/welcome is a privacy framework "designed by the U.S. Department of Commerce and the European Commission and Swiss Administration to provide companies on both sides of the Atlantic with a mechanism to comply with data protection requirements when transferring personal data from the European Union and Switzerland to the United States in support of transatlantic commerce."

 It is important for third party data processors in the US to be Privacy Shield compliant.
 GDPR permits data transfers to countries that have been deemed to have adequate data protection laws.
 The US's privacy protection laws generally do not meet the standards; being certified under Privacy Shield is a means for a company to contractually agree to meet applicable privacy regulations.

-Prefinery has self-certified to the EU-U.S. Privacy Shield regime, and lawfully transfers EU/EEA personal data to the U.S. pursuant to our Privacy Shield Certification.
+Prefinery has self-certified to both the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield regime, and lawfully transfers EU/EEA personal data to the U.S. pursuant to our Privacy Shield Certification.
 It should be noted that Privacy Shield certified companies like Prefinery will automatically be agreeing to GDPR as of May 25, 2018 through such certification.

 What is considered "personal data"?